This page was last updated on 25 June 2020.

 What risks does Coronavirus pose to your supply chains?

-There is no doubt that many local businesses are reliant on overseas suppliers and that the Coronavirus Pandemic may start to have an impact on the supply of goods during the coming weeks and months.
+There is no doubt that many local businesses are reliant on overseas suppliers and that the Coronavirus Pandemic has had an impact on the supply of goods over the past few months.

 What can you do to alleviate potential supply chain issues?